leesjensen/cs260-w2022/www/node/node-n1-learning-node/README.md

 1. `service nginx reload`

-Note that the Vue Router will manipulate the URL so that everything appears at the root path.
+Note that the Vue Router will manipulate the URL so that everything appears at the root path unless you set the vue router mode to hash.